buddh4/lyvely/packages/docs/docs/dev/framework/modules.md

 ### Web Testing

-To initiate the test environment for a `web` package, run the `npm run web:dev` command.
+To initiate the test environment for a `web` package, run the `pnpm run web:dev` command.
 This will launch a Lyvely web test server with the default test configuration on `127.0.0.1:3000`.
 This requires the API test environment of the same module to run.